Japanese JLPT Grammar Point

 Key Takeaways

-• ~まま indicates a state that remains unchanged.
+• ~まま is used to indicate that a state remains unchanged.

 Quick Recap Quiz